TWICE A WEEK WATER RESTRICTIONS

 This 30-day variance may be obtained by calling 893-7261 and submitting appropriate documentation along with the request.
 Include your name, address and phone number.
 Eligibility requirements apply.
 Only one variance is allowed within a six month period.
 No extensions will be granted.

 This Program offers a FREE CHECK-UP to water customers with working in-ground sprinkler systems using potable, reclaimed, or well water.
-Participants will receive, at no charge, a sprinkler system evaluation with site-specific recommendations, a diagram of the sprinkler layout, installation of a rain sensor if one is not present, water conservation information, and an automatic shut-off hose nozzle.
-Click here for a downloadable application.
-Call 551-3177 for more information.
+Participants may apply to receive, at no charge, a sprinkler system evaluation with site-specific recommendations, a diagram of the sprinkler layout, installation of a rain sensor if one is not present, water conservation information, and an automatic shut-off hose nozzle by submitting a Sensible Sprinkling application.
+Call 551-3177 or e-mail: SensibleSprinkling@stpete.org for more information.

 Register Your Private Well

 Registration of private wells assists water restriction enforcement staff with accurate reporting.
-To register your private well online Click Here, or you can call 893-7261.
+Register your private well online, or you can call 893-7261.

 Thank you for doing your part to save our valuable water resources.
 We encourage all residents to be water efficient.
 Check for leaks, replace or retrofit fixtures to be more water efficient, install a rain sensor on your sprinkler system, and follow outdoor water restrictions.